Nickkr/VSLab-Master/readme.md

     package-build-up.cmd
     ~~~

-* Change the working directory to build a specific service, only.

-  Pass a service name to start this service, only.
+* Pass a service name to build and start this specific service, only.
   *Its dependend services are included automatically by docker.*

     ~~~cmd
-    cd CoreServices\Category
+    package-and-up.cmd category-service
+    ~~~

+* Pass a second service name to start this service, too.
+This only rebuild the category service, but starts the whole application.

+    ~~~cmd
-    ..\..\package-and-up.cmd category-service
+    package-and-up.cmd category-service zuul-server
     ~~~

 ### Detailed build instructions